kirilcvetkov92/MultiAgentControl/Readme.md

   The 'goal' of this network is to find the correspodning action, when a state is given. this neural network favorize the action which maximize the Q value as otuput by the critic network.
   Since this is a problem maximization of the Q-value, the optimization problem will be gradiend ascent.
-  Since the action is continious, the input state vector is 33 dimensional, I needed to create neural networks with bigger hidden size inside the layers.
+  Since the action is continious, the input state vector is 24 dimensional for each agent, in this case (24,2) where the second dimension represent the number of agents.
+  I needed to create neural networks with bigger hidden size inside the layers.
   A 2-layer fully connected dense with 256 neurons on the first layer and 128 neurons on second layer was chosen.
   The actions were clipped in range of (-1, 1) and tanh activation fucntion was used in the last layer.